kinnarps/KIN/table/README.md

 * `density`	: Column padding, medium is default.
 Possible values are 'narrow','medium','large'
 * `loader`	: Default true, will display a loader on table update
 * `loadermsg`	: String with a message to display under the loader
+* `ondataloaded`: Callback event that is fired when the data has loaded, data object is sent as a parameter
 * `columns`	: Array of objects containing configuration of the columns
 * `actions`	: Array of objects containing row actions